KyleLavorato/TCPStream/README.md

 ### Problem Definition

+There are 3 parts that make up the problem:

+1. Segment all TCP packets into separate streams
-Identify the protocol used in packets.
+2. Identify the application-layer protocol used in each packet
+3. Parse each packet

 ### Constraints

+#### Problem #2

 * Must be configurable for different application layer protocols
 * Must only consider TCP packets